gravitational/teleport/rfd/0080-piv-private-key.md

 Personal Identity Verification (PIV), described in [FIPS-201](https://csrc.nist.gov/publications/detail/fips/201/3/final) and defined by [NIST SP 800-73](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf), is an open standard for smart card access.

 PIV builds upon the PKCS#11 interface and provides us with additional capabilities including:
- - PIN and Touch requirements for accessing keys (if requested during key generation)
+ - Optional PIN and Touch requirements for accessing keys
  - PIV secrets for granular [adminstrative access](https://developers.yubico.com/PIV/Introduction/Admin_access.html)
  - [Attestation](https://docs.yubico.com/yesdk/users-manual/application-piv/attestation.html) of private key slots

 ##### Attestation

-Attestation makes it possible for us to take a hardware private keys and verify that it was generated on a trusted hardware key.
+Attestation makes it possible for us to take a hardware private key and verify that it was generated on a trusted hardware key.
 This verification will be useful for enforcing hardware private key usage.

-Note that attestation is not expressly included in the PIV standard.
+Attestation is not expressly included in the PIV standard.
 However, PIV was designed around the idea of a central authority creating trusted PIV smart cards, so all PIV implementations should provide some way to perform attestation.
-In fact, hardware keys in general should all support attestation in some capacity.
+In fact, even non-PIV hardware keys can be expected to support attestation in some form.

 For example, Yubico created their own [PIV attestation extension](https://developers.yubico.com/PIV/Introduction/Yubico_extensions.html).
 Other hardware keys may implement the same extension, such as [solokeys](https://github.com/solokeys/piv-authenticator/blob/1922d6d97ba9ea4800572eea4b8a243ada2bf668/src/constants.rs#L27) which has indications that it will, or they may provide alternative methods for attestation.